Reviewing for BMCR

 - attacks for not being the book you would have written.

 For collected essays, since it will often be impossible within the assigned word limit to discuss all contributions one by one, we recommend beginning with an overview of the book with a summary evaluation, and then discussing some interesting, outstanding, or problematic contributions.

-A note on the editorial process: Reviews are collected each month.
-At the beginning of the following month, the reviews from the previous month are divided up among the Associate Editors by subject, who then distribute them to members of the editorial board.
-These two editors read the review for content and for grammar, spelling, and typos.
+When your review is submitted, it will be read by two editors (usually an associate editor and a member of the editorial board with expertise in the subject).
+These two editors read reviews for content and for grammar, spelling, and typos.
 Reviews that require minimal correction (typos or spelling) are not returned to the reviewers before publication.
 Reviews are returned to reviewers only if substantive changes are needed.
 While every effort is made to work with reviewers to improve problematic reviews, reviews are occasionally rejected on the recommendation of the associate editor, with the agreement of the senior editors.
 Reviews are normally published within one to two months of receipt, but please allow three months before contacting us (and at that point, please do contact us if your review has not been published or if you have not heard from us).

 Authors retain copyright in their reviews, and are welcome to archive copies of their reviews on their own or institutional websites or repositories.
-We prefer that authors archive the final version of the review (the review we published), and include the link for the review on this website, the blog, or both.
+We prefer that authors archive the final version of the review (the review we published), and include the link for the review on this website.